 iPods, tablets, laptops, and other electronic devices must be turned off and put

 away during course meetings.
-Sending text messages and tweets, reading
+Sending text messages or posting tweets, reading

-and updating Facebook, shopping on eBay or Amazon, and doing the
+or updating Facebook, shopping on online, or doing

-assignment and writing the paper that are due for your other courses, among other things, must be done on your time, NOT
+assignments or writing the papers for another course, among other things, must be done on your time, NOT

 during course meetings; if you plan to do such things then you should